bootstrap-vue/bootstrap-vue/src/components/form-input/README.md

 - Not all browsers support all input types, nor do some types render in the same format across browser types/versions.
-- Browsers that do not support a particular type will fall back to a `text` input type.
-As an example, Firefox desktop doesn't support `date`, `datetime`, or `time`, while Firefox mobile does.
+- Browsers that do not support a particular type will fall back to a `text` input type (event thoough the rendered `type` attribute markup shows the requested type).
 - Chrome lost support for `datetime` in version 26, Opera in version 15, and Safari in iOS 7.
 Instead of using `datetime`, since support should be deprecated, use `date` and `time` as two separate inputs.
-- For date and time style input, where supported, the displayed value in the GUI may be different than what is returned by it's value.
+- For date and time style inputs, where supported, the displayed value in the GUI may be different than what is returned by it's value.
 - Regardless of input type, the value is **always** returned as a string representation.
 Use `v-model.number` to convert a numeric-like input's value to a native JavaSript number.
 Use `v-model.trim` to remove leading and trailing whitespace from user supplied input.
 - `v-model.lazy` is not supported by `<b-form-input>` (nor any custom component).